Mahmud-Arif21/esp32_cam_direct_usb_stream/README.md

 ## Quickly verify ESP32-CAM functionality without Wi-Fi or network setup

-This utility tool helps developers rapidly determine if an ESP32-CAM module is functioning correctly by establishing a direct USB connection to your computer. **Eliminate hours of debugging network issues** when the root cause might be a simple hardware problem!
+This project helps developers rapidly determine if an ESP32-CAM module is functioning correctly by establishing a direct USB connection to your computer. **Eliminate hours of debugging network issues** when the root cause might be a simple hardware problem!

 > "Is my camera broken, or is it my code?" - Now you'll know in under 2 minutes.